Anujverma89/cheetsheets/flutter.md

 NOTE :

   * Icon should be 960*960 with background and fit in 640 pixels diameter.
   * Icon should be 1152*1152 without background and the fit inside 768 pixels diameter
+  * size of branding image should be 800*320